 - How do I get some assistance in coming up with a plan, understanding what opportunities are out there and how to pursue them?

 Read our campus recruiting tips for preparing for on-campus interviews and Community Standards for Recruiting for more information pages for more information.
 Details about information sessions and individual postings can be found in Handshake.

-- What's the difference between the fall and spring sessions of on-campus recruiting?
+- What's the difference between the fall and spring sessions of campus recruiting?

-On-campus recruiting happens in two sessions, mainly corresponding with the academic year.
-The majority of on-campus recruiting for full-time and internships opportunities happens in the fall, though there are multiple opportunities and interviews that take place during the spring.
+Campus recruiting happens in two sessions, mainly corresponding with the academic year.
+The majority of campus recruiting for full-time and internships opportunities happens in the fall, though there are multiple opportunities and interviews that take place during the spring.